 Using the pieces of a Scrabble game is a good idea.

-Well done, the frequency of characters in a homophonically encrypted message is close to that of a perfectly random text, its index of coincidence too.
+When well done, the frequency of characters in a homophonically encrypted message is close to that of a perfectly random text, its index of coincidence too.

 From a portion of known or assumed text, it is possible to guess a few correspondences of some characters but it is often insufficient to decipher the whole message.